WILAB-HIT/RiskFactor/data_sample/README.md

 ---
 - discharge summaries and progress notes of 9 patients (combined together for each patient)
-- .xml file if the text within CEMR
+- .xml file is the text within CEMR
-- .rf file if the risk factor annotation
+- .rf file is the risk factor annotation

 ---
 ##### Details of the risk factors in "patient1.xml.rf"